 Why is this important?
 Nursing is a profession that’s in danger of having too few workers to fill a constantly growing number of jobs.
 Per the BLS, job growth for nursing is faster than the average profession.
 So, if an entire gender feels reluctant to enter the nursing profession, then the number of new nurses isn’t growing as much as it could be.

 And this could “endanger public health,” writes Michael W. Finnegan in a 2019 dissertation available from the Nursing Commons.
 “Fewer nurses threaten nursing education standards, quality measures and erode public confidence.”
 In an era when gender disparity has improved radically in most professions, this is no small deal.

 Worse, the low number of male nurses could have a negative effect on patient care.
 “If you’re a man and you need personal care, you might prefer to have it from a male nurse, just as there are women who’d prefer to have a female nurse,” an expert in adult nursing and public health told The Guardian.
 Denying patients that choice may be denying them comfort and even optimal care.

+Much like the lesser presence of women in medicine, gender diversity challenges also linger in nursing.
 Furthermore, because the number of male nurses is so low, they may sometimes struggle to gain the confidence of patients who are not used to them.
-Normalization of male nurses, then, is a battle that needs to be fought constantly, and patients may suffer from the confusion and conflict.
+Normalization of male nurses requires a continuous battle, and patients may experience confusion and conflict as a result.